americocunhajr/EPIDEMIC/paper/paper.md

 reflect which polynomial is most representative, that is, which makes the most sense.
 The module trends was used in the data visualization class, to train students on how to show different information in a clear, objective, effective and graphically attractive way.
-In this exercise, the effect of normalizing was also shown, to remove the scaling effect of population size (eg infected vs time / infected by 1M inhab vs time), when normalizing the curves approach the same level, without local normalization of larger population has much larger numbers, which may not be true when normalizing.
+In this exercise, the effect of normalizing was also shown, to remove the scaling effect of population size (eg infected vs time / infected by 1M inhab vs time), because when normalizing the curves approach the same level, without local normalization of larger population has much larger numbers, which may not be true when normalizing.
 And, the module forecast was used to train the students in the regression part (curve fitting), they used the COVID-19 epidemic data as observations, and looked for polynomial and exponential curves that fit the start of the outbreak (exponential phase).
 Below is a brief description